 Reasonableness of Indiana Attorney Fee Award Is Established by Records of Work, Not Awards of Damages

-If you need assistance determining the reasonableness of Indiana attorney fee award amounts, or have other legal questions, the attorneys of Camden & Meridew, P.C. will take the time to help you understand your case and define your next steps.
+If you need assistance determining the reasonableness of Indiana attorney fee award amounts, or have other legal questions, Corey Meridew or any of the attorneys of Camden & Meridew, P.C. will take the time to help you understand your case and define your next steps.
 Contact us today by calling 317-770-0000 or complete our online contact form.

 This website supplies general information about the law but it is provided for informational purposes only.
 This content does not create an attorney-client relationship and more importantly is not meant to constitute legal advice.
 You should not act on any of the information contained herein without first consulting an attorney.